Preparing Youth for Future CareersDOWNLOAD FILE

 February 2, 2022 - Author: Michigan State University Extension

-- 12,454 Youth participants in 2019 Michigan 4-H career exploration and workforce development programs
+- 11,714 participants in 2020 Michigan 4-H career exploration and workforce development programs

-- 902 adult participants in 2019 Michigan 4-H career exploration and workforce development programs
+1,257 hours of Michigan 4-H career exploration and workforce development programs offered in 2020

 Michigan State University Extension offers 4-H Youth Development programs that assist youth in preparing for and finding gainful employment and educational opportunities.

 These programs focus on:

 - Financial literacy

 - Career exploration

 In addition to equipping young Michiganders with the skills and competencies critical to any job, these experiences allow youth to explore careers in a safe and informative way.

 As a result of Michigan 4-H vocational-related activities, thousands of Michigan youth are better equipped to make important decisions about their professional future, ready to contribute to the workforce and able to take fiscal responsibility in their personal lives.